CharonDefalt/ShadowSocksR-/README.md

 - Inside the app, you must be able to see a "Share" icon in front of your profile name.
 Touch it and choose **Export to clipboard**.
 - This is the URL (starting with `vmess://`) that you should give out to your friends and family.

+Windows :

+download zip file and use it

 ## Credits
 - [ShadowsocksR](https://github.com/shadowsocksrr/shadowsocksr)
 - [ShadowsocksR's Docker Image](https://github.com/alibo/shadowrocket-docker)